AirGateway/airgateway-web/_posts/2016-08-29-aerticket-to-use-our-ndc-gateway-aggregation.md

 post-date: Aug 2016
 author: Admin
 published: true
-img-cover: /20151019 - aerticket logo.png
+img-cover: /aerticket-logo2.png
-img-cover_2x: /20151019 - aerticket logo.png
+img-cover_2x: /aerticket-logo2.png
-img: /20151019 - aerticket logo.png
+img: /aerticket-logo2.png
 category: Agreements
 layout: post
 entry: >-
-  AERTiCKET, the biggest air travel consolidator in Europe, will be integrating with our NDC Gateway service to access NDC inventories from legacy carriers.
+  AERTiCKET, the biggest air travel consolidator in Europe, will be integrating with our NDC Gateway service to access NDC inventories from legacy carriers such as LH, BA, IB, AF, KL and AA
 ---

 We are really glad to announce that [AERTiCKET](http://www.aerticket.de/), the biggest air travel retailer in Germany that claims to be more than a mere consolidator, will be integrating with our NDC Gateway service in order to adopt as fast and seamless as possible the NDC standard which is becoming the GDS-less channel between airlines and big retailers looking to enhance their direct connection.